RedisLabsModules/secondary/API.md

 ### Purpose:

-* Use as an index for external databases
+* Use Redis as an index for external databases.
 * Index existing data already inside redis, independent of how this data is modeled.
-* Facilitate writing ORMs and database engines on top of redis
+* Facilitate writing ORMs and database engines on top of redis.

 ### Basic Concepts:
 1. Indexes map n-tuples of values to ids only (e.g. (string, string, int)).
-2. Indexes are created before they are updated, with a given schema (as above)
+2. Indexes are created before they are updated, with a given schema (as above).
 2. The lookups are anonymous and refer to index columns only by sequence number ($1, $2, $3...).
 3. The index does not track any change implicitly and must be called explicitly.
 4. The user "inserts" records into the index, each record is a string Id, followed by a tuple of values that must conform to the index's schma.